opsdis/monitor-promdiscovery/README.md

   # Verify ssl - default False
   # verify: False

-  # The hostgroup used to select hosts as targets
+  # The hostgroup(s) used to select hosts as targets
+  hostgroup:
-  hostgroup: prometheus
+    - prometheus
+  # The servicegroup(s) used to select hosts as targets
+  # Will include all hosts that has at least on service in the configured servicegroup(s)
+  servicegroup:
+    - servicepoint
   prometheus:
     # path where to create the file-based discovery file - must be set
     sd_file: <sd_directory>/monitor_sd.yml